Biography

 In 2010 she co-wrote & performed Your Days Are Numbered: The Maths of Death, with stand-up mathematician Matt Parker.
 They performed the show to average audiences of 100.3 and 4 star reviews at the Edinburgh Fringe, then toured it in the UK and Australia.
 Timandra’s science comedy since then includes cabaret, gameshows, and solo live show Brainsex (with Socrates the rat).

 Timandra has a BA in Film and Drama with Art & Art History, a BSc in Mathematics & Statistics, and an MA in Philosophy from Birkbeck College, where she is now researching for an MRes in Philosophy.
-She is a member of the Royal Statistical Society Council of Trustees, and Chair of the editorial board of their journal, Significance.
+She is a member of the Royal Statistical Society Council of Trustees, and chairs the editorial board of their journal, Significance.

 Downloadable Press Photos